30 June 2024

 Originally, the race organisers sought to create an international race in which 3-year-olds could confront their elders.
 For 3-year-olds having run in the Prix du Jockey Club over 12 furlongs at Chantilly, then the Grand Prix de Paris over a mile 7 furlongs at Longchamp, it was a tall order to rise to the challenge just a week later.
 Nevertheless, the first 3 winners of the race were all 3-year-olds.

-From 1904 to 1939 (32 races), the vast majority of runners were 3 year-olds, but in recent years, fewer and fewer 3 year-olds have gone to post.
-This continued absence of 3 year-olds led the organisers of the race programme to restrict the Grand Prix de Saint-Cloud to older horses from 2005.
+From 1904 to 1939 (32 races), most runners were 3-year-olds, but fewer and fewer 3-year-olds were going to post in recent years.
+This continued absence of 3-year-olds led the race programme organisers to restrict the Grand Prix de Saint-Cloud to older horses from 2005.
 In another change, it is now run a week earlier, no longer on the first Sunday of July but on the last Sunday in June, which was left vacant when the Grand Prix de Paris was switched to 14 July.

 Fillies